Paterson, New Jersey: Education

 The Paterson Public Schools serve students in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

 As of the 2018–19 school year, the district, comprised of 51 schools, had an enrollment of 27,601 students and 2,053.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
 District enrollment in Paterson surged at the start of the 2015–16 school year, creating a public school enrollment of 700 students higher than expected and putting the school district in a situation of needing to hire teachers rapidly not long after the district had laid off 300 positions.

 In 2011, all of Paterson's high schools were changed to theme schools, as part of a goal to give students a better choice in areas they wanted to pursue.
 Among the 594 students who took the SAT in 2013, the mean combined score was 1120 and there were 19 students (3.2% of those taking the exam) who achieved the combined score of 1550 that the College Board considers an indicator of college readiness, a decline from the 26 students (4.3%) who achieved the standard the previous year.

 Paterson Charter School for Science and Technology is a charter school serving students in kindergarten through twelfth grade.
 Other charter schools include Community Charter School of Paterson (K–8), John P. Holland Charter School (K–8) and Paterson Arts and Science Charter School (K–7).

-In 2021, Governor Murphy announced the approval of a new charter, Brilla NJ, to be opened in 2023.
+In 2021, Governor Murphy announced the approval of a new charter school, Brilla NJ, to be opened in 2023.
 It was the first approved charter in his first term as governor.

 The city is host to the state's annual robotics competition held at Passaic County Community College.
 The North Jersey Robotics Competition was created to place high educational merit on the students of Paterson.
 The competition draws schools from around New Jersey.
 Three events make up the meet which takes place on two different days.
 The competition's tenth-anniversary event in 2011 was won by Paterson's Panther Academy.

 Blessed Sacrament School and St. Gerard Majella School are elementary schools that operate under the auspices of the Roman Catholic Diocese of Paterson.
 In the face of declining enrollment and financial difficulties, Paterson Catholic High School, the city's last remaining Catholic high school, was closed by the Diocese of Paterson.

-Paterson hosts the main campus of Passaic County Community College] established in the 1970s, which serves 13,000 students at its main campus and at satellite programs in Passaic, Wanaque and at the Public Safety Academy.
+Paterson hosts the main campus of Passaic County Community College, established in the 1970s, which serves 13,000 students at its main campus and at satellite programs in Passaic, Wanaque and at the Public Safety Academy.